google/archat/README.md

 To run Visual Captions, you need to provide your own API keys in api_keys.ts file for the extension to work properly.
-Without API keys, you can also experience live captions in video confereing as instructed below:
+Without API keys, you can also experience live captions in video conferences as instructed below:

 ### To install the plugin